 - Others were built on the edge of towns and cities.

-- From the 1970s, out-of-town shopping centres took advantage of cheaper land prices and more space.
+- From the 1970s, out-of-town shopping centers took advantage of lower land prices and more space.

 - After that many companies moved their offices and factories to the edge of the urban area for similar reasons, where they could take advantage of better transport links as well.

-- From the late 1970s, many cities have lost population to counter-urbanisation – people leaving the cities for a variety of reasons.
+- From the late 1970s, many cities have lost population to counter-urbanization – people leaving the cities for a variety of reasons.